movningstav/movningstav/README.md

 ## Hi there 👋
+I'm currently studying on postmodernism.
+And because it is too difficult, I will try to build a website-tech studying page for me.

 <!--
 **movningstav/movningstav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.